pts/pts-xtiny/README.txt

 About malloc
 """"""""""""
-The malloc implementation in pts-xtiny is based on musl-1.1.16/src/malloc, but in pts-xtiny it's single-threaded.
+The tiny malloc implementation in pts-xtiny is based on musl-1.1.16/src/malloc, but in pts-xtiny it's single-threaded.

 How to print the active linker script
 """""""""""""""""""""""""""""""""""""